About the Comox Valley Water Treatment Project

 The cost of borrowing this money will mean an increase in bulk water rates for users of the Comox Valley Water System.
 It is estimated the new system will cost roughly $86 household/year.

-For more information about the Comox Valley Water Treatment Project please see the following documents:
+For more information about how we will fund our Water Treatment Project please see our cost breakdown.